logo for marriage-success-secrets.com

 Don’t believe it?
 Ask the most troubled person you know.
 In virtually every case, you’ll find that the father was not a key part of their life.
 And if he was, the impact that he had on this person was more destructive than it was positive.

 Side note: Our society emphasizes how important a mother is to a child.
 But very few people acknowledge the father’s role in the child’s life.
 Let me tell you…the father is EVERYTHING.
 Fathers, (NOT mothers), determine whether a child will succeed or fail in life.
+Of course, there are exceptions to every rule, but the majority of the time, this is true.

 A bold statement I know, but if you want your child to live a happy life, you MUST understand what a “REAL DAD” is.
 I’ve written about this on my blog…go there to see for yourself how you (or your husband) can guarantee the success of your children by being a “REAL DAD”.